Ebubekir-Tas/stick-arena-reborn-v2/README.md

   - [x] Camera follows the player
     - [x] Zoom in
 - [ ] Combat system
-  - [ ] Picking up weapons from the ground
+  - [x] Picking up weapons from the ground
+    - Needs a bit of improvement
   - [x] Collision detection
     - Needs a bit of improvement
   - [x] Hitpoints